import libraries

 mi_score = mutual_info_regression(x, y, n_neighbors=n_neighbors, discrete_features=discrete_features, random_state=random_state)

-return mi_score[0] # Return the MI score (a single value since x has one feature)
+return mi_score[0] # Return the MI score (a single value since x has one feature)# copy the data

 us_ck_mi = us_ck_corr.copy()